aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.UKNSS.md

 We are interested in and expect the bidder to measure the performance of three workloads at multiple levels of concurrency.

-1. fully sequential, large-transaction reads and writes, N to N
+1. sequential access, large-transaction reads and writes, N to N (1 file per MPI process)
     - *a.* single node
     - *b.* 15% proposed number of compute nodes
     - *c.* sufficient compute nodes to achieve maximum result

-2. fully sequential, large-transaction reads and writes, N to 1
+2. sequential access, large-transaction reads and writes, N to 1 (all MPI processes writing to a single file using MPIIO)
     - *a.* 15% proposed number of compute nodes
     - *b.* sufficient compute nodes to achieve maximum result

-3. fully random, small-transaction reads and writes, N to N
+3. random access, small-transaction reads and writes, N to N (1 file per MPI process)
     - *a.* single node
     - *b.* 15% proposed number of compute nodes
     - *c.* sufficient compute nodes to achieve maximum result